Nuxt 3 Hybrid Rendering: Pre-Render Dynamic Routes (SSG)

 Summary

 Nuxt 3's hybrid-rendering mode can be leveraged to pre-render dynamic routes while maintaining client-side rendering for other routes.
-This can be achieved using either the nitro:config
+This can be achieved using either the prerender:routes

 option available in the Nuxt 3 configuration file.
 The lifecycle hook specifies which routes to pre-render, while the nitro.prerender